Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 Below the map and GPS track of our itinerary

-swellendam to knysna
+swellendam to knysna cycling

-Every time we crossed a mountain pass, no matter how small, the vegetation and the soil awaiting us on the other side were completely different, we never got bored in South Africa, and this route was definitely one of our favorites.
+Every time we crossed a mountain pass, no matter how small, the vegetation and the soil awaiting us on the other side were completely different.
+We never got bored in South Africa, and this route was definitely one of our favorites.

 About half of this route is unpaved, the elevation gain is significant, and the heat of the Karoo in the summer is not for the faint of heart, if you want to ride this route on a bicycle, be sure to carry enough water, this is absolutely not a beginners ride, be advised.